JacksonBryantFGCU/leetcode-solutions/notes/patterns.md

 - ✅ Combine Two Tables – LEFT JOIN
 - ✅ Second Highest Salary – Subquery + MAX
 - ✅ Rank Scores – Window Function

+---

+## 🗣️ Behavioral Interview Patterns

+- Use STAR format to tell stories clearly
+- Keep answers to 60–90 seconds
+- Focus on your individual actions
+- Always share results + impact (numbers, feedback, results)

+**Prompt Examples:**
+- Tell me about a challenge
+- Tell me about a conflict
+- Tell me about something you built
+- Tell me about something you taught